kc127/SDC-Engineering-Journal/Talking points.md

+Feedback
+- optmized version, cutting some details might have been better
+- lot of ums and ahhs
+- keep your tone consistent
+- why tinker with nginx,

 #### Intro
 - Recently I worked on a project where I built the backend infrastructure for an e-commerce website similar to adidas.
 - I inherited a legacy codebase with front end already built out.